Symmetry Enhancement, SPT Absorption, and Duality in QED$_3$: SPT Absorption

 We first prove that the partition functions of the $U(1)$ Nambu-Goldstone theory on manifolds with nontrivial $X+Y$ bundles vanish.
 For convenience denote $B=X+Y$ which is an ordinary, properly normalized $U(1)$ background gauge field and consider the theory

 where $\cdots$ stand for possible higher derivative terms.
-The theory~\eqref{ANGB} has a $U(1)$ one-form symmetry due to the absence of charged particles (which leads to the conserved two-form current $\partial^\mu F_{\mu\nu}=0$), let us denote the corresponding $U(1)$ background two-form gauge field by $C$ and consider

-which is almost invariant under the gauge symmetry, zero-form symmetry, and one-form symmetry $a\to a+d\varphi+\lambda$, $B\to B+d\omega$, and $C\to C-d\lambda$, respectively.
-The non-invariance under $\lambda$ transformations represents the mixed anomaly between the zero-form and one-form symmetries, which is as usual rectified by adding a bulk term in 3+1 dimensions ${1\over 2\pi }\int_{\mathcal{M}_4} CdB$.
-Now let us suppose the original NGB theory is coupled to a $B$ bundle which is nontrivial, i.e. there is a two-cycle with ${1\over 2\pi}\int dB = n \neq 0$ with some nonzero integer $n$.
-Then from the anomaly ${1\over 2\pi }\int_{\mathcal{M}_4} CdB$ it follows that the partition function vanishing, as argued on general grounds in~\cite{Delmastro:2022}.

-The preceding proof that the partition function vanishes is quite roundabout -- in fact the statement is very elementary.
 The equations of motion in~\eqref{ANGB} dictate that $d \star F\sim dB$, which by the Gauss law implies that $dB$ has to integrate to zero for the theory to have a nonzero partition function.

-Since nontrivial $B$ bundles lead to a vanishing partition function, there is no problem to add improperly quantized terms involving $B$.
-This is essentially the mechanism of SPT absorption.

 Going back to our case we see that our improperly quantized term ${1\over 4\pi } YdY-{1\over 4\pi} XdX={1\over 4\pi}(Y+X)d(Y-X) $ is linear in $Y+X$, which we argued is a trivial gauge field and hence the improper quantization raises no difficulties.